RackHD/docs/docs/rackhd/secure_erase.rst

 Disk Secure Erase Workflow Support
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Secure Erase (SE) also known as a wipe is to destory data on a disk so that data can't or is difficult to be retrived.
+Secure Erase (SE) also known as a wipe is to destroy data on a disk so that data can't or is difficult to be retrieved.
 RackHD implements solution to do disk Secure Erase.

 Disk Secure Erase Workflow API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^